gvwilson/thirdbit/src/fiction/iffy/index.md

 unable to find a shot.

 "T minus thirty seconds," the mechanical voice announced.
-Doctor Johel was back at her app, fingers flying as she made final corrections to her program or maybe tried to take manual control of the sentry bot, Iffy couldn't tell, she just knew that every organ in her body was juddering and the pressure around her temples was unbearable.
+Doctor Johel's fingers flew across her app as she made final corrections to her program or maybe tried to take manual control of the sentry bot, Iffy couldn't tell, she just knew that every organ in her body was juddering.
 Was she going to die?
 Was this how her olders had felt when they'd realized there was nothing they could do to save themselves?